-Mary Simses grew up in Darien, Connecticut and began writing stories at the age of seven.
-After college, where she majored in journalism, she worked in magazine publishing for a few years and then decided to go back to school to become a lawyer.
+Mary Simses grew up in Darien, Connecticut and began writing stories as a child.
+After majoring in journalism in college, she worked for a few years in magazine publishing, but then decided to go back to school to become a lawyer.
 While working as a corporate attorney, Mary enrolled in an evening fiction writing class at a university in Connecticut and began writing short stories “on the side.”
 Several of her stories were published in literary magazines.
-Mary finally took the advice of a friend and decided to try writing a novel.
-That manuscript ultimately became The Irresistible Blueberry Bakeshop & Café, which was published in 2013 and was adapted for a movie (called The Irresistible Blueberry Farm) for the Hallmark Movies & Mysteries Channel in 2016.
-The Rules of Love & Grammar is her second novel.
+She finally took the advice of a friend and decided to try writing a novel.
+That manuscript ultimately became The Irresistible Blueberry Bakeshop & Café, which was published in 2013 and later adapted as a movie called The Irresistible Blueberry Farm for the Hallmark Movies & Mysteries Channel.
+Mary has since written The Rules of Love & Grammar and The Wedding Thief.

-Mary enjoys reading, taking photographs, listening to music (especially old jazz standards), and escaping to Connecticut in the summer.
-She lives in South Florida with her husband, and they have a daughter who is quite a writer herself.
+Mary enjoys photography, old jazz standards, and escaping to Connecticut in the summer.
+She lives in South Florida.